 - A lot of recording artists record more than what they actually need for an actual LP release.

 Do you remember if there might be any unreleased recordings in the vaults at RCA?
 Westminster?
 Decca?

 - Was there only one Romanillos 1973 guitar?

-- You used this guitar are more recordings than any other.
-What was it about that guitar you liked so much?
+- You used this guitar on more recordings than any other.
+What was it about that guitar that you liked so much?

 - Was the guitar-lute bought by your father and later converted to an actual lute by Thomas Goff, the same lute referred to as the Thomas Goff lute, 1951?

 - The lute referred to as Thomas Goff, 1951 later appears to have additional strings.
 Is this the same lute?

 - What was the tuning for the Thomas Goff lute?

 - Where is the Thomas Goff lute now?
 Sold?
 Donated to a university?

 - Did you play the Goff lute at your first Wigmore Hall debut?
 Do you remember the first concert in which you played the Goff lute?

 - Where there two Rubio lutes?
 Was it a 1967 and a 1968?
 If so, where they tuned the same?